Countries may restrict travel or bring in rules at short notice. Check with your travel company or airline for changes.

 Public spaces and travel within Italy

-If you are visiting a healthcare facility such as a hospital ward, care home, or doctor’s office, you must wear a FFP2 mask.
+If you are visiting a hospital intensive care ward or care home, you must wear a FFP2 mask.

 Passport validity requirements